Giskard-AI/giskard/python-client/docs/getting-started/scan/index.md

   )
 ```
 * <mark style="color:red;">**`Mandatory parameters`**</mark>
-  * `model`: A prediction function that takes a `pandas.DataFrame` as input and returns a `numpy.ndarray` of predictions.
+  * `model`: A prediction function that takes a `pandas.DataFrame` as input and returns an array $n$ of predictions corresponding
+    to $n$ data entries (rows of `pandas.DataFrame`).
   * `model_type`: The type of the model, either `regression` or `classification`.

 * <mark style="color:red;">**`Optional parameters`**</mark>
   * `name`: Name of the wrapped model.
   * `feature_names`: An optional list of the feature names.
 By default, `feature_names` are all the columns in your dataset.
+    Make sure these features have the same order as in your training dataset.

 ::::
 :::::